 Where to live in Brussels - the Best Neighborhoods to Live in Brussels

-Thinking about moving to Brussels?
+Thinking about moving to Brussels, Belgium?
 Hunting for the best Brussels neighborhoods for expats?

 Famous for frites, politics and the world’s best beer (sorry Germany), Brussels is the political epicenter of the EU, making it a massively popular relocation hub for expats from around the world.